obsproject/obs-websocket/docs/generated/protocol.md

 - The server receives and processes the `Identify` sent by the client.
   - If authentication is required and the `Identify` message data does not contain an `authentication` string, or the string is not correct, the connection is closed with `WebSocketCloseCode::AuthenticationFailed`
   - If the client has requested an `rpcVersion` which the server cannot use, the connection is closed with `WebSocketCloseCode::UnsupportedRpcVersion`.
-This system allows both the server and client to have seamless backwards compatability.
+This system allows both the server and client to have seamless backwards compatibility.
   - If any other parameters are malformed (invalid type, etc), the connection is closed with an appropriate close code.

 - Once identification is processed on the server, the server responds to the client with an [OpCode 2 `Identified`](#identified-opcode-2).